farhanazmiCS/Space-Shooter-Explorer-Game/README.md

 ### Requirements

-1. Simulation Lifecycle Management
-2. Application should open, initialize, load content, draw content and update (Main class)
+1. Application should open, initialize, load content, draw content and update (Main class)
-3. Collision Management and Detection (Logic when collision happens)
+2. Collision Management and Detection (Logic when collision happens)
-4. Behavior Management
+3. Behavior Management
-5. Input Management
+4. Input Management
-6. Entity Managers (Movement, creation, drawing, rendering, destruction of entities. .
+5. Entity Managers (Movement, creation, drawing, rendering, destruction of entities. .
 For example, think of the methods/functions that allow for the entity to be created, rendered, moved, or deleted)
-7. Screen/Scene Managers
+6. Screen/Scene Managers
-8. Transitions between scenes, scenes include start screen, instruction screen, leaderboard, game play screen and overlays such as menus, scoreboards, etc
+7. Transitions between scenes, scenes include start screen, instruction screen, leaderboard, game play screen and overlays such as menus, scoreboards, etc
-9. Lifecycle Managers (Process the game, from the START to the END)
+8. Lifecycle Managers (Process the game, from the START to the END)
     - Entities should be created, initialised, loaded, drawn, deleted (if required) and updated

 ### Input Management [[Link to Article]](https://www.gamedev.net/blogs/entry/2250186-designing-a-robust-input-handling-system-for-games/)